-On 12 May 2021 at the Annual General Meeting shareholders approved the issue of 9,000,000 options to Stephen Bowhill as part of his remuneration package and in lieu of Directors fees.
+On 31 May 2022 the Company held an Annual General Meeting, at which shareholders approved the issue of 9,000,000 options to Mr Jenkins and 5,000,000 options to Mr Fong as part of their remuneration package and in lieu of Directors fees.
 Please see note 34 for further details.